Stamford Domestic Violence Lawyer

 Anyone charged with a crime in connection with a current or former household member who could be considered family should consult with a Stamford domestic violence lawyer who understands the laws and how they apply to particular circumstances of a case.
 An experienced domestic violence attorney can assist in preparing their clients for what to expect and ensure the consequences they face are mitigated as much as possible.

-Domestic Violence Laws in Connecticut
+How Is Domestic Violence Defined in Stamford?

 The state of Connecticut uses the phrase “family violence” in its statutes rather than the more traditional term, “domestic violence.”